llealloo/audiolink/README.md

       - NOTE: If you previously used AudioLinkInput, you are welcome to continue doing so, however now in 2.5+ AudioLink is much smarter about inputs.
 Try dragging it straight into the AudioLink / audio source parameter!

 ## First time setup
+Looking to test out an avatar?
+See the "For Avatar Testing" section.
+Otherwise, see the "For Worlds" section below.

+### For Worlds
+- TODO

+### For Avatar Testing
+- Download and Import the latest **UnityPackage** AudioLink Release at https://github.com/llealloo/vrc-udon-audio-link/releases
+- Open the AudioLink folder and drag AudioLinkAvatar into your scene's hierarchy
+- Under AudioLinkAvatar/AudioLinkInput, add a music track to the AudioClip in the AudioSource.
+  - If you need it louder, duplicate the AudioLinkInput object and increase the volume on that one.
+Make sure Not to adjust the volume on the main AudioLinkInput object - it needs to stay at 0.01.

+### For non-VRChat uses
+- Download and Import the latest **UnityPackage** AudioLink Release at https://github.com/llealloo/vrc-udon-audio-link/releases
+- Open the AudioLink folder and drag the AudioLink prefab into your scene's hierarchy.
+It should work out of the box.

 ### Requirements
 - [VRChat SDK3](https://vrchat.com/home/download) for worlds (Udon)